pbusenius/whisper-asr-webservice/README.md

 ![Build](https://img.shields.io/github/actions/workflow/status/pbusenius/whisper-asr-webservice/docker-publish.yml.svg)
 ![Licence](https://img.shields.io/github/license/pbusenius/whisper-asr-webservice.svg)

-> 🎉 **Join our Discord Community!** Connect with other users, get help, and stay updated on the latest features: [https://discord.gg/4Q5YVrePzZ](https://discord.gg/4Q5YVrePzZ)

 # Whisper ASR Box

 Whisper ASR Box is a general-purpose speech recognition toolkit.
 Whisper Models are trained on a large dataset of diverse audio and is also a multitask model that can perform multilingual speech recognition as well as speech translation and language identification.